PatSvedberg/gameversity-react/README.md

 * **Like a tutorial** - As a user I can like a tutorial so that others can see if the tutorial is good or not
 * **Dislike a tutorial** - As a user I can dislike a tutorial so that others can see if the tutorial is good or not
 * **Post Comment** - As a logged in user I can create a comment in a tutorial so that to share my thoughts or ask for help if I'm stuck during my work
-* **Comment on a comment** - As a logged in user I can comment of someone elses comment in a tutorial so that share my thoughts on it or help them out if needed
+* **Comment on a comment** - As a logged in user I can comment of someone else's comment in a tutorial so that share my thoughts on it or help them out if needed
 * **Delete comment** - As a owner of a comment I can delete my comment so that I have control over my own comments

 ## The Tutorial Feed
-* **See latest tutorials** - As a user I can view the lastest tutorials that has been uploaded so that see if there is something new and interesting I want to try to do
+* **See latest tutorials** - As a user I can view the latest tutorials that has been uploaded so that see if there is something new and interesting I want to try to do
 * **Search tutorial** - As a user I can search for tutorials using keywords so that I can try to find the help I need in my development
 * **View subscription feed** - As a logged in user I can choose to only view the post of those I'm subscribed to so that I easily can find content of my favorite creators
 * **Tutorial page** - As a user I can view the tutorial page so that I can read the content and comments in the tutorial
-* **Infinite scroll** - As a user I can keep scrolling through the posted tutorials on the site, that are loaded for me automaticlly so that I don't have to click on "next page"
+* **Infinite scroll** - As a user I can keep scrolling through the posted tutorials on the site, that are loaded for me automatically so that I don't have to click on "next page"
 * **Subscribe/Unsubscribe** - As a logged in user I can subscribe to other users so that I add and remove their posts to my subscriber feed

 ## The Profile page Page